kgladstone/WeatherAPI/README.md

 # AttireDecider
-Weather Analyzer -- Now in Python!
+Weather Scraper and Analyzer

-Using webscraped weather data, app tells user what to wear.
-Makes use of a separate scraper file that would be run on a server at certain predetermined intervals, and the main analyzer file checks the timestamp of the scraped data file before deciding to scrape from the Internet again -- acting as a cache and conserving API calls.

-Goals: use machine learning to adjust to user’s optimal temperature preferences.
+## Description
+Using webscraped weather data, this app tells the user what to wear.

 ## Weather API

 Using this program generates XML files containing weather data for a given zip code in real time.
 Technically, this takes the form of an API for further use.

+## To Do
+Use machine learning to adjust to user’s optimal temperature preferences.